The New York City Employee IRA

 Funding your NYCE IRA

-Contributions can be made in the form of a check or money order to be deposited into your NYCE IRA account.
+Contributions can also be made in the form of a check or money order to be deposited into your NYCE IRA account.
 You can also roll over assets, which are generally tax-free, as a distribution from a previous retirement plan or IRA.

 Funding your Traditional NYCE IRA with regular contributions